The Aix-en-Provence

 This morning we head to a valley about half an hour’s drive north of Aix to visit Château La Coste.
 This extraordinary property is the vision of entrepreneur Paddy McKillen who, apart from growing and producing wine, has commissioned leading architects to create pavilions dotted around the estate, where paintings and sculptures by equally famous artists are displayed.
 On arrival, we tour pavilions by Richard Rogers, Oscar Niemeyer and Andy Goldsworthy, before lunch in the elegant Tadao Ando-designed restaurant, where we are surrounded by artworks by Louise Bourgeois, Alexander Calder and others.
 After lunch, we return to Aix for a talk in the hotel to brief us for tonight’s performance.
 There is the opportunity to share your impressions over a drink afterwards.

 Many travellers regard Arles as Provence’s finest small city.
 Today we explore Arles’ Roman and Romanesque heritage, including the great amphitheatre and the church and cloister of Saint-Trophime.
-We also visit the Fondation Vincent van Gogh to see its special summer exhibition.
-After lunch together, there is time to investigate a few of the city’s delightful boutiques or to take a stroll alongside the mighty Rhône.
-On return, your tour leader will give a talk in the coach about this evening’s performance.
+We also visit the Fondation Vincent van Gogh to see its special exhibition.
+After lunch together, there is some time to investigate a few of the city’s delightful boutiques.
+This evening is at leisure, although there is the option to attend a recital by American soprano Ailyn Pérez at the Conservatoire Darius Milhaud; contact us for more information about the recital and the option to purchase a ticket.

 The morning is at leisure, to pack or do any last-minute shopping, but includes a final pre-performance briefing in the hotel.
-We then enjoy a farewell lunch in a fine local restaurant before an afternoon at leisure ahead of our final performance at the Festival.
+We then enjoy a farewell lunch in a fine local restaurant before an afternoon at leisure ahead of our final performance at the Festival, a new production of Henze’s opera El Cimmarón in the intimate surrounds of the Jeu de Paume Theatre.
 We share a drink afterwards in our hotel bar, as we discuss our experiences of this year’s Festival.

 SUNDAY 19 JULY – DEPARTURE (B)